knicklabs/jPixter/readme.md

 next and previous navigation.
 The markup is simple and easy to style with a number of customization options out of the box.

+jPixter is released under the MIT license.
+Do what you want with it.

 *Instructions*
 ----------------------------------------------------------------------------------
 Better instructions coming soon.
 But here's enough to get you started.